geotools/geotools/docs/user/welcome/index.rst

 Welcome
 *******

-Welcome to the Geotools Users Guide.
+Welcome to the GeoTools Users Guide.
 This space serves as a reference to the GeoTools library, and collecting documentation and examples provided by the developer community.

 .. toctree::
    :maxdepth: 1